Pissedonurchips/TiltGame/README.md

 # Iacula
 All visual assets were hand made using 3ds max apart from the character.
-The darts announcer was generated using autodesk character creation and animated using a Mixamo animation.
+The darts announcer was generated using Autodesk character creation and animated using a Mixamo animation.
-The voices were provided myself and Adam Wallbanks.
+The voices were provided by myself and Adam Wallbanks.
-Sounds were aquired from Pixabay any sounds used with a artist attached were included in the credits.
+Sounds were acquired from Pixabay any sounds used with a artist attached were included in the credits.
 Alex Grohl, Onoychenkomusic, Audio coffee, Music for videos, White records.
-A copy of the licenece agrrement attained is provided below the developer has all the licennces for the music used.
+A copy of the licence agreement attained is provided below the developer has all the licences for the music used.
 PIXABAY LICENSE CERTIFICATE
 ==============================================